ogioldat/ogioldat/README.md

 Quick facts about me:

-- software engineer, with a hands on experiance with R&D, architecture improvement & legacy code mitigation, cloud engineering,
+- software engineer, with a hands on experiance with R&D, system architecture enhancement & legacy fightinh, cloud engineering,

 - FromSoftware games enthusiast – the only thing that piss me off more than programming is Dark Souls Series (try not to agree),